bdbenton5255/portfolio/README.txt

-Basic portfolio project using Django and Bootstrap
+Basic portfolio project using Django and Bootstrap.